MissaouiChedy/MissaouiChedy.github.io/_posts/2017-06-15-elixir-phoenix-so-far-channels.md

 comments: true
 ---

-The Phoenix framework has a built-in facility to manage two way communication between clients and the server called [*channel*].
+The Phoenix framework has a built-in facility to manage two way communication between web clients and the server called [*channel*](http://www.phoenixframework.org/docs/channels).

 Clients of Phoenix *channels* can be regular erlang processes or, more interestingly, external processes.
 In fact, there are a bunch of clients written in different languages that allows to communicate via Phoenix channels from web and mobile applications.

-I've had the chance to use the [dn-phoenix] C# client that I am considering using in the Xamarin application that I am currently working on, more on this library further.
+I've had the chance to use the [dn-phoenix](https://github.com/jfis/dn-phoenix) C# client that I am considering using in the Xamarin application that I am currently working on, more on this library further.

-*Channels* abstract the underlying two way transport mechanism while offering a programming model based on the [*pub/sub*] pattern.
+*Channels* abstract the underlying two way transport mechanism while offering a programming model based on the [*pub/sub*](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) messaging pattern.

 In this post, I am going to lay out the important parts of this great feature but first a couple of words about two way client server communication.

 ## two way communication

-Historically on the web, communication between clients and servers was always happening on a request/response basis: the client sends a request and the server returns a response.
+Historically on the web, communication between clients and servers was always happening on a request/response basis; the client sends a request and the server returns a response.
 There was no way for the server to push data to the client without the client asking first.

-In the last decade (or two), requirements for interactive web application that are able to refresh displayed content in soft real-time showed up such as online multiplayer video games and social networks.
+In the last decade (or two), requirements for interactive web application that are able to refresh displayed content in [soft real-time](https://stackoverflow.com/questions/17308956/differences-between-hard-real-time-soft-real-time-and-firm-real-time) showed up such as online multiplayer video games and social networks.

-Nowadays there are [some techniques for handling real-time updates] in web applications, the most interesting one is based on the [web-socket] protocol.
+Nowadays there are [some techniques for handling real-time updates](https://banksco.de/p/state-of-realtime-web-2016.html) in web applications, the most interesting one is based on the [web-socket](https://tools.ietf.org/html/rfc6455) protocol.

-Phoenix channels, as pointed out earlier, abstracts away the tranport technique used for two way communication, it default to using [web-sockets and can fallback to a technique called long-polling] when the former is not supported by the target web client.
+Phoenix channels, as pointed out earlier, abstracts away the transport technique used for two way communication, it default to using [web-sockets and can fallback to a technique called long-polling](http://www.phoenixframework.org/docs/channels#section-the-moving-parts) when the former is not supported by the target web client.

 ## essential phoenix channels concepts